milkytoasto/DSChaosMod/README.md

   - VotingHandler which handles the actual logic pertaining to the voting state.
   - WebsocketHandler for handling logic as it pertains to the websocket server.

-All of these parts rely on one another in one way or another, and communication with each other's modules asynchronously.
+All of these parts rely on one another in one way or another, and communicate with each other's modules asynchronously.

 ## Installing